Valley History Explorer Hike #2: Leader’s Choice (Guastavino)

 Note: This event has been split into two different hike times- 8:00am to 12:00pm and 1:00pm to 4:30pm in order to adhere social distancing and group gathering guidelines for the state of North Carolina.

 Difficulty: Moderate, 2 miles

 Note: This hike is part of a series, which goes on sale January 2, 2020.
-To be added to the waitlist for this individual hike, please email email@example.com.
-A space may open up for this hike if a full series hiker cancels their registration.
+Hikers who wish to register for individual hikes may add their name to the waitlist by sending an email to email@example.com.
+Additional spaces for individual hikers on the waitlist may open up if a full series hiker cancels their registration.